 Now let’s come to the point, we want to predict which way your stock will go using decision trees in Machine Learning.
 We’ll need past data of the stock for that.
 Consider a sample stock dataset as shown in the table below.
 The dataset comprises of Open, High, Low, Close Prices and Volume indicators (OHLCV).
 You can download historical data for any stock using Yahoo finance or Google finance.

-And here’s visual representation of the data.
+And here’s the visual representation of the data.

 Let us add some technical indicators (RSI, SMA, LMA, ADX) to this dataset.
 Technical indicators are calculated using basic stock values (OHLC) in our case and they help us predict stock movements.
 Our machine learning algorithm will make use of the values from the technical indicators to make more accurate stock price prediction.
 We lag the technical indicator values to avoid look-ahead bias.